Dark Legion Resurgence- REALLY Getting Started- Part 5

 Siege of the Citadel plastics stripped, rebased, and reprimed.

 The Dark Legion miniatures from Warzone in the mid/late 1990s were some of my favorites- space undead and demons, hell yeah.
-I painted up gobs of metal Undead Legionnaires and then based all of them with some giant boulders that I thought looked good at the time- they didn't look good.
+I painted up gobs of metal Undead Legionnaires and then based all of them with some giant boulders that I thought looked good at the time- they really didn't look good.

 I bulked up the metal miniatures with plastic Siege of the Citadel boardgame miniatures, it's set in the Mutant Chronicles/Warzone universe. it was a pretty fun boardgame.
 I blame the overabundance of Siege of the Citadel boxes with their not-too-bad handfuls of plastic miniatures.
 Okay, the Undead Legionnaires were not bad, the Corporation/Doomtrooper minis were pretty poor.
-When regular stores were getting rid of them for less than $10, I grabbed up over a dozen boxes just for the loads of minis.
+When toy stores were getting rid of them for less than $10 I grabbed up over a dozen boxes just for the loads of minis.
 Many of those minis have been given away or sold (or lost!) over the decades since, but I have a good number of them that have been crying out to be modernized or disposed of.

 Pretorian Stalkers, Nepharite of Algeroth, Cultist Leader Guy, Technomancer, and a honkin' huge full metal Razide!